hazardfn/riemannx/README.md

   tcp_port: 5555,
   udp_port: 5555,
   max_udp_size: 16384, # Must be the same as server side, the default is riemann's default.
+  event_host: "test_host" # If you don't set this riemannx will use :inet.gethostname()
   type: :combined, # A choice of :tcp, :udp, :combined or :tls
   retry_count: 5, # How many times to re-attempt a TCP connection before crashing.
   retry_interval: 1, # Interval to wait before the next TCP connection attempt.
   ssl_opts: [], # Used for tls, see TLS section for details.

   # Poolboy settings
-  pool_size: 5, # Pool size will be 10 if you use a combined type.
+  pool_size: 5, # Pool size will be 5x2 (10) if you use a combined type.
-  max_overflow: 5, # Max overflow will be 10 if you use a combined type.
+  max_overflow: 5, # Max overflow will be 5x2 (10) if you use a combined type.
   strategy: :fifo, # See Riemannx.Settings documentation for more info.
 ]
 ```